KS2 Reading Fluency Project

 Find out more about the project below.

 Participants will receive the project CPD through a one-day launch session, a mid-project twilight and a final, ‘celebratory’ half-day cluster.
 In addition, participating schools will receive a two-hour mid-project visit, where elements of the project can be tailored towards specific school needs.
-The training is available for two delegates from the project school: the Year 6 (or Year 5 – summer term) project teacher, and the subject leader.
+The training is for two delegates from the project school: the Year 6 (or Year 5 – summer term) project teacher, and the subject leader.

 Before beginning the project, class teachers complete the YARC test (York Assessment of Reading Comprehension), which provides a reading comprehension age for each participating pupil.
 The test is repeated at the end of the eight-week intervention to gather impact measures.
 Full instructions for how to administer the test are provided on the project's launch day.